You're About To See Aisling Bea Everywhere

 There’s only one Aisling Bea in Living With Yourself, but the Irish actress and comedian is charismatic enough to contend with two Paul Rudds.

-Living WIth Yourself, out on Netflix October 18, is like if Black Mirror had the intimateness of a three-person play.
+Living With Yourself, out on Netflix on 18th November, is like if Black Mirror had the intimateness of a three-person play.
 The twist?
 Paul Rudd plays two of the three main characters: Miles, a schlubby 30-something, and Miles’ clone.
 Kate (Aisling Bea), Miles’ wife, is dragged into the domestic mess when she suddenly has two husbands.

 While Paul Rudd squared is the draw of Living With Yourself, Bea is equally memorable.
 Here’s what else you’ll want to know about the actor and stand-up star.